 - Real-Time, Machine-Learning Powered Personalization at Scale: Encouraging an unknown visitor to register on a brand's site with their email or phone number can be a challenge.
 There's no one-size-fits-all approach as every customer's journey is different.
 As Adobe Real-time CDP allows brands to build a prospect's profile based on brand interactions, Adobe Target ingests available data and orchestrates in real-time the next best content, offer or experience, including identifying the right moment in between clicks to trigger registration and consent from the unknown visitor.
 In addition, Adobe Target allows brands to bring prospects' propensity scores (the likelihood that a visitor will perform certain actions like a purchase) from Adobe Real-time CDP into Adobe Target to deliver relevant experiences that will likely turn a prospect into a customer. - Segment Match: New Segment Match lets brands collaborate to expand their own first-party data sets through partnerships.
 It allows marketers to securely enrich their matching first-party profiles with segment metadata for better insights and improved personalization.
 For example, an apparel retailer may partner with a jewelry brand to exchange non-sensitive segment data about their matching customers, like the type of dresses that a subset of their customers is buying so that the jewelry brand can recommend accessories for those groups.
 The non-sensitive customer data can only be referenced in Segment Match when the customers for both the apparel retailer and the jewelry brand permit them. - Look-Alike Segments: New Look-alike Segments allow brands to identify additional customers who share similar attributes to their best-known customers.
 For example, using a sample audience of existing customers, marketers can build a look-alike segment that consists of other customers within the brand's database who share comparable traits.
 Another way to use Look-alike Segments is in tandem with Segment Match.
 In this instance, a brand can identify and send a sample audience of existing customers to a Segment Match partner.
+Based on the data, the partner can build a look-alike segment that consists of other customers within the partner build a look-alike segment that consists of other customers to a segment match partner.
 Based on the data, the partner can build a look-alike segment that consists of other customers within the partner's own database who share similar characteristics and have granted permission for the partner to use their data. - New B2B CDP Capabilities: In today's increasingly digital economy, B2B companies must find new ways to connect with customers across an ever-expanding set of touchpoints in a personalized, relevant way and do it at scale.
 Available today, the B2B edition of Adobe Real-time CDP brings together both individual and account profiles for complete intelligence and activation to help B2B companies think and act like B2C brands.